erelson/PyDyPackets/README.rst

 To do this, download/clone the repository, and then run::

         python setup.py install

+(If you are on Windows, make sure that ``C:\Python27\Scripts`` is in your PATH variable)

 The first thing that needs to be done is to create a config file.
-To do this you can copy ``Config/config_example.cfg`` to ``Config/pydypackets.cfg``.
-The latter is a required name.
-An error is given if this file does not exist.
+To do this invoke ``pydysetup``, which will create ``pydypackets.cfg`` in your current directory.
+The other scripts will raise an error if this file does not exist in the current directory or in a subfolder named ``Config``.
+(Having a global config file is on the TODO list.)

 Within the config file, various settings can be found.
 To start, set the serial/COM port being used for your setup.
 Note that the port specification is OS dependent.
 Once you have a config file, you can run stuff!

 The steps for a couple of envisioned typical use cases are: